arcaneframework/arcanefem/bilaplacian/Readme.md

-# Notes on the solver #
+# Bilaplacian with ArcaneFEM #

 The code here is a simple FEM code used to solve a bilaplacian problem on unstructured 2D mesh.
+Here bilaplacian refers to solution of two Laplace equations (hence the name bilaplacian) coupled through a Poisson equation.